WangHexie/notes/_posts/machine-learning/2022-4-12-defense-against-backdoor.md

 ## Not Finished:

 * **Tabor: A highly accurate approach to inspecting and restoring trojan backdoors in ai systems, 2019.**.
 Similarly, TABOR by Guo et al. [13] formalizes the detection of trojan backdoors as an optimization problem and identifies a set of candidate triggers by resolving this optimization problem.也是优化问题

+- [ ] DeepInspect: A black-box trojan detection and mitigation framework for deep neural networks: 用生成模型生成trigger， 需要看